breezy-codes/Time-Variants-Authority/Python-Scripts/APK-Creator/README.md

 Done.
 Signed and aligned APK is: /home/Desktop/JetSki-App.apk
 ```

 After the script is completed all the files will be waiting for you on your desktop.
-The output locatio can be modified as its set as a variable.
+The output location can be modified as its set as a variable.

+### Requirements

+The script relies on several tools:

+- `msfvenom` for generating the reverse TCP payload and APK.
+- `keytool` for generating the keystore.
+- `jarsigner` for signing the APK.
+- `zipalign` for aligning the APK.

+---

 > For All Time Always. 🕰️🌐